maartenzam/buildings-dashboard/README.md

 # Copy and data

-The copy (indicator explanations and about page) are stored in [src/data/AboutText.js](src/data/AboutText.js) and [src/data/Indicators.js](src/data/Indicators).
+The copy (the content of the indicator explanations and the about page) are stored in [src/data/AboutText.js](src/data/AboutText.js) and in [src/data/Indicators.js](src/data/Indicators).
 To update the copy of the dashboard, update these files, run `run npm dev` to check if everything is ok, then run `npm run build` and redeploy the content of the [public](public) folder to the server.

 The data for the indicators and units dropdowns is stored in [src/data/Indicators.js](src/data/Indicators.js).

-The csv files for the dashboard are loaded and provided to all pages and components through readable and writabe Svelte stores in [src/data/DataStore.js].
+The csv files for the dashboard are loaded and provided to all pages and components through readable and writabe Svelte stores in [src/data/DataStore.js](src/data/DataStore.js).

 # Pages

 The dashboard uses [tinro](https://github.com/AlexxNB/tinro) for routing.
 The components for the routes are in [src/routes](src/routes):

 - Home.svelte is the homepage (/)
 - About.svelte is the about page (/about).
-It's content is loaded from [src/data/AboutText.js]
+It's content is loaded from [src/data/AboutText.js](src/data/AboutText.js)
-- Country.svelte are the country pages (/country/{ID})
+- Country.svelte are the country pages (/country/{countryID})
 - Guide.svelte and Map.svelte are currently not used

 # Components